• Skip to primary navigation

 2. Test Driving

 After waiting for about a week for the car parts to be fitted, I brought along a very kind friend who was a mechanic for the first viewing and test drive.
-Let him take the wheel and right off the bat we heard weird sounds coming from the front whenever the car went over a speed bump.
+Let him take the wheel and right off the bat, we heard weird sounds coming from the front whenever the car went over a speed bump.

 And guess what?
 It was back to the workshop again!
 In total, I think I went for 3 test drives because of the sound from the front.
 Carsome changed: Absorbers, Mounting, Dust Covers, Bearing and even did the alignment for the wheels.
-At the end of like 4 test drives over the span of a month, there was still some sound coming from the front over speed bumps but it was significantly less, I was already feeling really embarrassed for the back and forth and decided to just go ahead with the purchase.
-I decided that I will refit the parts on my own time later.
+At the end of 4 test drives over the span of a month, there was still some sound coming from the front over speed bumps but it was significantly less, I was already feeling really embarrassed for the back and forth and decided to just go ahead with the purchase.
+I decided that I would refit the parts on my own time later.

 I think only companies like Carsome and myTukar will do this for you.
 If you’re purchasing from a secondhand car dealer, forget it.